artskar/eDom/README.md

 # eDom v 0.8.0

-Wanna use get VirtualDOM update speed without using a lot of new technologies?
+Wanna get VirtualDOM update speed without using a lot of new technologies?

 Here is the answer: Don't!
 Make it right, if it can be done right!